pyrddlgym-project/pyRDDLGym/README.md

 #### Known issues
 There are two known issues not documented with RDDL
-1. The minus (-) arithmatic operation must have spaces on both sides, otherwise there is ambiguity is whether it is a mathematical operation of a fluent name.
+1. The minus (-) arithmetic operation must have spaces on both sides, otherwise there is ambiguity is whether it is a mathematical operation of a fluent name.
 2. Aggregation union precedence requires for encapsulating parentheses, e.g., (sum_{}[]).